DataTalksClub/datatalksclub.github.io/_podcast/s04e04-ml-startup.md

     \ in what we're doing.
 I\u2019m talking to investors and potential investors,\
     \ and building up all the parts beyond the code, pretty much.
 How you set up the\
     \ company, where you incorporate, how you organize it all \u2013 CEO is not just\
     \ a title.
 It isn't a certain role that you do, right?
-There's a popular way to\
+It's \
-    \ interpret CEO as the \u201Cchief everything officer\u201D which is not what\
+    \ \u201Cchief everything officer\u201D which is code in our specific example.\
-    \ it\u2019s called in our specific example.
-But I will say it really depends on\
+    \ But I will say it really depends on\
     \ what startup you are doing.
 It can all be different for you.
 If the startup\
     \ was focused on direct enterprise sales, for example, I would be doing the sales.\
     \ This is what I did in my past startup.
 Now we are dealing more with evangelizing\